jasonswat/ansible-workstation/README.md

 Ansible Workstation
 =======================

-This is an ansible playbook to configure an ubuntu 14.04 workstation.
+This is an ansible playbook to configure an ubuntu 18.10 workstation.
 This playbook will install the following utilities:

   - awscli
-  - chrome
   - conky
   - docker
   - kubectl